paukul/zool/Readme.md

 Bundler
 -------

 To get a working development/testing setup you can use bundler to fetch all the dependencies.
-Just `gem install bundler` and `gem bundle` in the checkout directory afterwards.
-Be sure to use the executables (rake, cucumber, ...) from the bundler_bin directory instead your regular versions.
+Just `gem install bundler` and `bundle install` in the checkout directory afterwards.
+Be sure to use the bundle exec command to invoke stuff like rake / cucumber (`bundle exec rake`).

 Running the tests
 -----------------